 Join a competitive community of innovators who are passionate about harnessing AI for real-world applications.
 By participating in the AI Weather Quest, you will:

-In AI/ML models by tackling real-world challenges in weather forecasting.
+Test and advance your expertise in AI/ML models by tackling real-world challenges in weather forecasting.

-Contribute to operational advancements
+Contribute to operational advancements in weather forecasting.

-Achieve global recognition
+Achieve global recognition for your groundbreaking contributions.